How to lose a Fire Hydrant Parking Ticket Hearing-part II

 The following exhibits supported Joe’s defense

-Exhibit #2: Google Map view of the front of the Azure showing street number and name of building (Azure)
+Exhibit #2: Google Map view of the front of the Azure showing the street number and name of the building (Azure)

-Exhibit #3: The real estate listing for the Azure identifies the location of the building at 333 91 Street, NYC.
+Exhibit #3: Azure’s real estate listing identifies the building’s location at 333 91 Street, NYC.

 Exhibit #4: Another view of the front of Azure showing the parking signs and fire hydrant

 Exhibit #5: This view is a close-up of the red parking sign.
-I included this exhibit to prove that Joe didn’t violate the red no standing sign, or the street cleaning signs because he didn’t park his car during the prohibited days/times.
-You don’t want to leave the impression with a parking ticket judge that you violated a parking rule and got away with it.
+I included this exhibit to prove that Joe didn’t violate the red no-standing alert or the street cleaning signs because he didn’t park his car during the prohibited days/times.
+You don’t want to leave the impression to a parking ticket judge that you violated a parking rule and got away with it.

-These exhibits provide the judge with a birds-eye view of the scene of the parking crime while proving the place of occurrence on the parking ticket matches Joe’s photographs of the scene of the parking crime.
+These exhibits provide the judge with a birds-eye view of the scene of the parking crime while proving the place of occurrence on the parking ticket matches Joe’s photographs of the scene.

 Next, we want to prove that Joe parked more than 15 feet from the fire hydrant

 Exhibit #6: This is Joe’s Mustang.
-I’ve removed the view of the front license plate (it must be included).
-This exhibit establishes Joe’s car matches the description of the vehicle entered on the parking ticket, and is parked in front of the Azure.
+I’ve removed the view of the front license plate (But you must include the plate information in Joe’s exhibit.
+It establishes Joe’s car matches the description of the vehicle entered on the parking ticket and is parked in front of the Azure.

-Exhibit #9: A view of the tape measure extended on the sidewalk near the rear bumper of the Joe’s car
+And then, Exhibit #9: A view of the tape measure extended on the sidewalk near the rear bumper of Joe’s car

-Exhibit #10: A close-up view of the tape measure showing that Joe’s car was parked more than 15 feet away from the fire hydrant
+Exhibit #10: A close-up view of the tape measure showing that Joe parked his car more than 15 feet away from the fire hydrant

 Commentary

-It is difficult to defeat a parking ticket for standing within 15 feet of a fire hydrant when your defense is that you parked further away than 15 feet.
+It is challenging to defeat a parking ticket for standing within 15 feet of a fire hydrant when your defense is that you parked further away than 15 feet.
 A parking ticket judge may claim that you moved your chariot before taking the photographs.
-However, if you do a super job establishing the place of occurrence, and present photographic evidence of your measurement; along with a picture of your witness and a witness certification, you can beat this parking ticket.
+However, do a super job establishing the place of occurrence and present photographic evidence of your measurement, along with a picture of your witness and a witness certification.
+You can beat this parking ticket.

 I’ve attempted to give you the recipe for success.
 Don’t take any shortcuts.
-You have a real good chance to right a wrong and win.
+You have a perfect chance to right a wrong and win.

 What do you think?
-Do you recognize the short-comings of Joe’s first attempt to beat first fire hydrant parking ticket?
+Do you recognize the shortcomings of Joe’s first attempt to beat the first fire hydrant parking ticket?
 I’d love to hear your comments.
 They will benefit all of us.

 UPDATE: Larry won.
 Ticket dismissed.
 Yea!